Scrape painting is a fun process art activity for kids. This fun technique moves paint with a card to create colorful

-We’ve experimented with scraper painting a few times over the years, using handmade cardboard scrapers, old credit cards (actually just the fake ones you get in the mail sometimes and store loyalty cards), and combs and kitchen tools.
+We’ve experimented with scrape painting over the years, using handmade cardboard scrapers, old credit cards, combs and kitchen tools.

 It’s always a fun process!

-Kids either tend to make abstract art with the scraper technique or something realistic.
+Kids either tend to make abstract art with the scrape painting technique or something realistic.

 This time we made rainbows.

-Here’s a video showing Scraper Art in action!
+Here’s a video showing scrape painting in action!
 And don’t forget to scroll down to get more detailed step-by-step instructions.

 **Note about scraper art tools: You can also use old gift cards, store loyalty cards, combs, kitchen tools, spatulas, index cards, and commercially available scraper tools.

-Cut the cardboard into rectangular pieces small enough to hold easily in the hand.
+Cut the cardboard into rectangular pieces small enough for your child to easily hold in one hand.
 Keep some with flat edges and add notches along others, so you’ll be able to scrape through the paint in a variety of ways.

 Transfer a dollop of paint to your paper.
 If you have squeeze bottles of paint, simple squeeze a bit directly onto the paper.
 We used spoons to transfer our paint to the paper.

-Use one of your scrapers to scraper the paint across the surface of the paper.
-Continue adding paint and scraping as desired, experimenting with different marks and combinations.
+Use one of your scrapers to move the paint across the surface of the paper.
+Continue to add paint and scrape as desired.
+You can experiment with different marks and color combinations.

-To make the rainbows, we added dots of paint in rainbow order along the bottom half of the paper, then took a larger scraper (piece of cardboard) and gently scraped / pulled the paint into an arc.
+Add dots of paint in rainbow order along the bottom half of the paper.
+Then use your tool to gently pullS the paint into a rainbow arc.

 More Painting Ideas for Kids